MathieuNls/bianca/bianca.md

 Much of this is attributable to several factors including the increase in software complexity, the lack of traceability between the various artifacts of the software development process, the lack of proper documentation,  and the unavailability of the original developers of the systems.

 Research in software maintenance has evolved over the years to include areas like mining bug repositories, bug analysis, prevention, and reproduction.
 The ultimate goal is to develop techniques and tools to help software developers detect, correct, and prevent bugs in an effective and efficient manner.

-Despite the recent advances in the field, the literature shows that many existing software maintenance tools have yet to be adopted by industry [@Lewis2013; @Foss2015; @Layman2007; @Ayewah2007; @Ayewah2008; @Johnson2013; @Norman2013; @Hovemeyer2004; @Lopez2011].
-We believe that this is caused by the following factors. (a) Integration with the developer's workflow: Most existing maintenance tools ([@Kim2006a; @Ayewah2008b;  @Findbugs2015; @Palma; @Nayrolles2013d; @Nayrolles2013a; @Nayrolles2015a] are some noticeable examples) are not integrated well with the workflow of software developers (i.e., coding, testing, debugging, committing). (b) Corrective actions: The outcome of these tools does not always lead to corrective actions that the developers can implement.
-Most of these tools return several results that are often difficult to interpret by developers.
-Take, for example, FindBugs [@Hovemeyer2004], a popular bug detection tool.
-This tool detects hundreds of bug signatures and reports them using an abbreviated code such as `CO_COMPARETO_INCORRECT_FLOATING`.
-Using this code, developers can browse the FindBug's dictionary and find the corresponding definition _"This method compares double or float values using a pattern like this: `val1 > val2 ?
-1 : val1 < val2 ? -1 : 0`"_.
-While the detection of this bug pattern is accurate, the tool does not propose any corrective actions to the developers that can help them fix the problem and developers decide simply to ignore them [@Arai2014; @Kim2007b; @Kim2007c; @Ayewah2010; @Shen2011].
-(c) Leverage of historical data: These tools do not leverage cross-project knowledge.
-For defect prevention, for example, the state of the art approaches consists of adapting statistical models built for one project to another project [@Lo2013; @Nam2013].
-In addition, Lewis _et al._ [@Lewis2013] and Johnson _et al._ [@Johnson2013] argued that, approaches based solely on statistical models are perceived by developers as black box solutions.
+One particular line of research focuses on the problem of preventing the introduction of bugs by detecting risky commits.
+The state of the art approaches consists of adapting statistical models built based on heuristics.
+These techniques for one project to another project [@Lo2013; @Nam2013].
+In addition, as noted by Lewis _et al._ [@Lewis2013] and Johnson _et al._ [@Johnson2013], techniques based solely on statistical models are perceived by developers as black box solutions.
 Developers are less likely to trust the output of these tools.

-In this paper, we propose an approach named BIANCA (Bug Insertion ANticipation by Clone Analysis at commit time) that assesses these challenges by using dependency analysis and clone detection to prevent bug insertion at commit-time.
+In this paper, we propose a novel bug prevention approach at commit-time, called BIANCA (Bug Insertion ANticipation by Clone Analysis at commit time).
+BIANCA .
+To achieve this, that assesses these challenges by using dependency analysis and clone detection to prevent bug insertion at commit-time.
 More specifically, BIANCA lies on the idea that complex software systems are not monolithic; they have dependencies.
 Software systems sharing the same dependencies are likely to perform related tasks and, therefore, share misunderstandings leading to defect introduction.
 For example, Apache BatchEE [@TheApacheSoftwareFoundation2015] and GraphWalker [@Graphwalker2016] both depend on JUNG (Java Universal Network/Graph Framework) [@JoshuaOMadadhain].
 BatchEE provides an implementation of the jsr-352 (Batch Applications for the Java Platform) specification [@ChrisVignola2014] while GraphWalker is an open source model-based testing tool for test automation.
 These two systems are designed for different purposes.
 BatchEE is used  to do batch processing in Java, whereas GraphWalker is used to design unit tests using a graph representation of code.
 Nevertheless, Apache BatchEE and GraphWalker both rely on JUNG.
 The developers of these projects made similar mistakes while building upon JUNG.
 The issue reports Apache BatchEE #69 and  GraphWalker #44 indicate that the developers of these projects made similar mistakes when using the graph visualization of JUNG.

-BIANCA integrates itself seamlessly with developers' workflow by acting at commit-time, propose concrete actions to implement to avoid bug insertion and leverage cross-project historical data without statistical models.

-The remaining of this paper is organized as follows.
+The remaining parts of this paper are organized as follows.
 In section \ref{sec:relwork}, we present works related to ours.
 Sections \ref{sec:bianca} and  \ref{sec:exp} present the BIANCA approach and its validation, respectively.
 Then, Sections \ref{sec:threats}, \ref{sec:conclusion} and, \ref{sec:discuss} assess the threats to validity, present the key lessons learned and, a conclusion accompanied with future work, respectively.